Define a solid foundation for the digital transformation of the front end of your business.

 So why does your digital marketing effort feel like a gamble?

 In every other part of your business, investment is measured and optimised.
 A new CNC machine has a predictable ROI, a refined workflow demonstrably increases throughput, and tangible outputs justify capital expenditure.
-You would never accept a process where the inputs were disconnected from the results.
+You'd never accept a process where the inputs were disconnected from the results.

-Yet in marketing, that’s precisely what happens.
+Yet in marketing, that’s exactly what happens.
 The budget goes in, and the wheels spin - churning out metrics like impressions, clicks, and web traffic.

 But it's all guesswork when you can’t connect those metrics to revenue.
 There’s no clean line from marketing spend to signed contracts, just activity without accountability.